-As described in "(5) Policies on the organization restructuring, etc., after the Tender Offer (matters concerning the so-called two-step acquisition)" below, in the event that shareholders other than the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares (the "Major Shareholders") exist after the Share Consolidation, the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares plan to implement a share lending transaction for the Company Shares (the "Share Lending") as part of the Squeeze-Out Procedures after the Company receives an exemption from its obligation to file annual securities reports, following which the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares also plan to implement the procedures to make the Company's shareholders solely the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares, including another consolidation of the Company Shares (the "Second Share Consolidation").
+Note 8: As described in "(5) Policies on the organization restructuring, etc., after the Tender Offer (matters concerning the so-called two-step acquisition)" below, in the event that shareholders other than the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares (the "Major Shareholders") exist after the Share Consolidation, the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares plan to implement a share lending transaction for the Company Shares (the "Share Lending") as part of the Squeeze-Out Procedures after the Company receives an exemption from its obligation to file annual securities reports, following which the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares also plan to implement the procedures to make the Company's shareholders solely the Tender Offeror and the

+Shareholders Who Agreed Not to Tender Their Shares, including another consolidation of the Company Shares (the "Second Share Consolidation").

-As described in "(B) Management policy after the Tender Offer" in "(ii) Background, purpose and decision-making process leading to the Tender Offeror's decision to implement the Tender Offer, and management policy after the Tender Offer" below, the reason for implementing the Re-Investment Etc. is that, in the situation where Mr. Motonobu Nishimura and Mr. Ken Nishimura intend to continue to participate in the overall management of the Company toward its business growth even after the successful completion of the Tender Offer, Mr. Motonobu Nishimura, Mr. Ken Nishimura, and MN Holdings, which is the asset management company of Mr. Ken Nishimura will retain their status as shareholders even after the Transactions, so that Mr. Motonobu Nishimura and Mr. Ken Nishimura continue to participate in the management of the Company with a high level of commitment toward enhancing its corporate value.
-Additionally, the Nishimura International Scholarship Foundation, which aims to provide scholarship assistance to international students and invites faculty members from countries and regions in Southwest Asia, Southeast Asia, and East Asia, as well as Japanese students who contribute to promoting international mutual understanding and international exchange, thereby enabling them to continue their studies, education and research in a more enriched manner, will continue to indirectly hold Company Shares through the Re-Investment Etc. even after the Transactions, and the Tender Offeror believes that its indirect holding of such Company Shares through the Re-Investment Etc. is meaningful, as maintaining the operations of the Nishimura Scholarship Foundation in its current form contributes to the development of the industry in which the Company is involved through the development of talented individuals who can contribute to the economic development of each of the Asian countries and regions where the Company operates, as well as to the development of education and culture of each country and region by promoting international mutual understanding among Asian countries and regions, including Japan, and providing opportunities to accept and deeply understand diverse values through field trips, training trips, and exchange programs for scholarship students.
+As stated in "(B) Management policy after the Tender Offer" in "(ii) Background, Note 9: purpose and decision-making process leading to the Tender Offeror's decision to implement the Tender Offer, and management policy after the Tender Offer" below, the reason for implementing the Re-Investment Etc. is that, in the situation where Mr. Motonobu Nishimura and Mr. Ken Nishimura intend to continue to participate in the overall management of the Company toward its business growth even after the successful completion of the Tender Offer, Mr. Motonobu Nishimura, Mr. Ken Nishimura, and MN Holdings, which is the asset management company of Mr. Ken Nishimura will retain their status as shareholders even after the Transactions, so that Mr. Motonobu Nishimura and Mr. Ken Nishimura continue to participate in the management of the Company with a high level of commitment toward enhancing its corporate value.
+Additionally, the Nishimura International Scholarship Foundation, which aims to provide scholarship assistance to international students and invites faculty members from countries and regions in Southwest Asia, Southeast Asia and East Asia, as well as Japanese students who contribute to promoting international mutual understanding and international exchange, thereby enabling them to continue their studies, education and research in a more enriched manner, will continue to indirectly hold the Company Shares through the Re-Investment Etc. even after the Transactions, and the Tender Offeror believes that its indirect holding of the Company Shares through the Re-Investment Etc. is meaningful, as maintaining the operations of the Nishimura Scholarship Foundation in its current form contributes to the development of the industry in which the Company is involved through the development of talented individuals who can contribute to the economic development of each of the Asian countries and regions where the Company operates, as well as to the development of education and culture of each country and region by promoting international mutual understanding among Asian countries and regions, including Japan, and providing opportunities to accept and deeply understand diverse values through field trips, training trips, and exchange programs for scholarship students.
 Thus, since the Re-Investment Etc. was considered independently of whether or not the Nishimura Family Shareholders would tender their shares in the Tender Offer, the Tender Offeror believes that it does not conflict with the regulation on uniformity with respect to tender offer prices (Article 27-2, Paragraph 3 of the Act).

-An outline of the Transactions as currently anticipated is substantially as follows: The following percentages refer to the ratio of voting rights of the common shares.
+A summary of the overview of the Transactions as currently envisioned is as follows.
+The percentages below indicate the relevant common stock voting rights ratios.